 On each corner will be about four cadets with one senior cadet in charge.
 As soon as a car is available, one cadet will call the destination of the car as for instance, 'Halsted and When the car is loaded, a director will give signal for car to start.
-If there is car Superin-tendent present, he will give signal for the car to start FOLLOW THESE INSTRUCTIONS.
+If there is car Superintendent present, he will give signal for the car FOLLOW THESE INSTRUCTIONS.

-I. Line up in a single file parallel to the street car.
+1. Line up in a single file parallel to the street car.
 2. Do not get on the car while it is in motion.

 Do not stand on the rear platform of the car unless it is impossible to enter the car.
-PURPOSE OF REGULATIONS Develop a well regulated system of boarding street car and passing between periods which will: 1.
-Safeguard the lives of the students, 23.
-Save time.
+PURPOSE OF REGULATIONS.
+Develop a well regulated system of boarding street car and passing between periods which will: Safeguard the lives of the students.
+1.